chirripo/docs/docs/chirripo-proxy.md

 127.0.0.1 mycoolproject.docker varnish.mycoolproject.docker mailhog.mycoolproject.docker solr.mycoolproject.docker
 ```

+You can also use `hosts` command from chirripo to get this line.

 - Access your site at url set in VIRTUAL_HOST variable.
 You can also access the optional services at the above domains if the services are enabled.

 ## Stop proxy